AlbertaSat/ex2_obc_software/README.md

 [Install Docker](https://docs.docker.com/get-docker/) on your machine, and start it running in the background

-In the root of this project, run:
+In the root directory of this project, run:

 ```
 docker build --tag satellite_sim:latest .